-CDS-D Page 13

-D7 If a minimum college grade transfer applicants, specify ( required of 2.00 D8 List any other application requirements specific to transfer applicants: D9 List application priority, closi are reviewed on a continuou • D9 Priority Date Closing Date Notification Date Reply Date Rolling Admission D9 Fall Χ D9 Winter D9 Spring X D9 Summer ļ D10 Yes No D10 Does an open admission po licy, if reported, apply to transfer students?
-D11 Describe additional requirem nents for transfe r admission, if a pplicable: Transfer Credit Policie 06 D12 Report the lowest grade ear rea that may be DIZ transferred for credit: ned for any cour se that may be C- transferred for eredit.
-D13 Number Unit Type Maximum number of credits or courses that mav be transferred from a two-year , , , , 64 Credit Hours , D14 Number Unit Type D14 Maximum number of credits may be Unlimited Credit Hours transferred from a four-year institution: Oriminited Orcalt Flours Tage : D15 Minimum number of credits your institution to earn an as sociate degree: 15.00 D46 Minimum number of aredita that transfers m uet complete et 1 סוע Minimum number of credits your institution to earn a bac usi complete at 30.00 your montunon to carri a bac andior a degree.
-30.00 D17 Describe other transfer cred it policies: 1, 2, 2, 2, 2,

-CDS-D Page 14
+Common Data Set 2009-10

+D7 If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale): 2.00

+D8 List any other application requirements specific to transfer applicants:

+D9 List application priority, closing, notification, and candidate reply dates for transfer students.
+If applications are reviewed on a continuous or rolling basis, place a check mark in the "Rolling admission" column.

+D9 Priority Date Closing Date Notification Date Reply Date Rolling Admission

+D9 Fall Х

+D9 Winter

+D9 Spring Х

+D9 Summer Х

+D10 Yes No

+D10 Does an open admission policy, if reported, apply to

+transfer students?

+D11 Describe additional requirements for transfer admission, if applicable:

+Transfer Credit Policies

+D12 Report the lowest grade earned for any course that may be transferred for credit:

+D13 Number Unit Type

+D13 Maximum number of credits or courses that may be 64 Credit Hours

+transferred from a two-year institution: 04

+D14 Number Unit Type D14 Maximum number of credits or courses that may be transferred from a four-year institution: Unlimited Credit Hours D15 Minimum number of credits that transfers must complete at your institution to earn an associate degree: 15.00 D16 Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 30.00

+D17 Describe other transfer credit policies: